Date: 28-Aug-16 and 29-Aug-16

 Few trips give such wonderful memories that the moments from which would never fade away from our minds.
 One such trip for us was to Malenadu.
 Though we did this trip almost a year back, the memories of this trip are still fresh.
 Malenadu is not a place, instead, it is a geographical region.
 Karnataka is mainly divided into three geographical regions, viz, the Bayaluseeme region covering the plains of Deccan plateau, mesmerizing Malenadu region covering the ever green forests and hills of Western ghats (which has been declared as UNESCO World Heritage site for its bio diversity), and the serene Karavali (coastal) region.

-Malenadu covers portions of Belagavi, Shivamogga, Chikkamagaluru, Hassan, Kodagu and parts of Uttara Kannada, Udupi and Dakshina Kannada districts of Karnataka.
+Malenadu covers portions of Belagavi, Shivamogga, Chikkamagaluru, Hassan, Kodagu, and parts of Uttara Kannada, Udupi, and Dakshina Kannada districts of Karnataka.
 Sirsi, Siddapura, Yellapur, Dandeli, Sagara, Thirthahalli, Koppa, Sringeri, Narasimharajapura, Mudigere, Sakleshpura, Aldur, Balehonnur are major business centers.
-This region is also home for many popular waterfalls and tourist destinations, and also place of origin for many rivers.
-Though we traveled many a times via Malenadu region during our journey from Bengaluru to our home town, Udupi, we spent leisure time only in Chikmagalur and Kodagu and we fell in love with the places.
+This region is also home to many popular waterfalls and tourist destinations, and also the place of origin for many rivers.
+Though we traveled many times via the Malenadu region during our journey from Bengaluru to our hometown, Udupi, we spent leisure time only in Chikmagalur and Kodagu and we fell in love with the places.
 So, this time we wanted to experience the beauty of Uttara Kannada district (Sirsi and nearby places in particular).